Why is IP Protection Important for Startups

 - Cell for IPR Promotion and Management (CIPAM)

 It is a necessity to protect, grow and keep startups up to date.
-That is why it takes IP experts and legal advisors to plan ahead and use IPRs for the 360o benefit of the business.
-Here’s why they are needed:
+Therefore, it takes IP experts and legal advisors to plan ahead and use IPRs for the 360o benefit of the business.
+The below mentioned reasons suggest their need:

 - What type (s) of protection is suitable?